I recently published a new video that includes some experimental video techniques that I've never used before.

 The secret is in the lens of the camera that you use, so you're going to need a DSLR camera and an appropriate lens to get the aesthetic qualities of a blurred background in your videos.

 A good DSLR camera isn't cheap, and neither is the specific kind of lens you need to get this effect (the stock lenses usually won't work as well), but if you're going to be shooting professional videos for your business, it could be well worth the investment.

 With the Canon, you can flip the lcd screen out and around so you can look at yourself when recording, which is really nice.
-Move the arrows on the back of the cam until the white focus box is where your face will be – then unless you have someone to push record for you, use a remote, like this one, and you're set.
+Move the arrows on the back of the cam until the white focus box is where your face will be—then unless you have someone to push record for you, use a remote, like this one, and you're set.
 [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 2. How to Add Pop-Up Text to Your Videos